Page header

 Attraction and retention of employees

-Some employees will simply leave the company if they cannot obtain equitable reimbursement.
+Some employees will leave if they cannot obtain equitable reimbursement.
 Check your attrition rates.
-If it has been years since you’ve adjusted the allowance or reimbursement, don’t be surprised if attrition has increased.
+If you have not adjusted the allowance or reimbursement recently, don’t be surprised if attrition has increased.
 Similarly, if prospective employees project insufficient reimbursement, they may not seek or accept a job at your company.

 Chapter 5 man-checking-watch-is-car-allowance-legally-compliant